-Optional individual supervision: Interns have the opportunity to receive additional supervision from any licensed clinical staff psychologist.
+Optional individual supervision: Interns have the opportunity to receive additional supervision from any licensed clinical staff clinician.
 This time may be negotiated between intern and supervisor and may be used on either a time limited basis, for development of a specific skill, enhanced theoretical understanding, or focused on refining skills over a longer period of time.

-Anxiety Treatment Program (ATP) supervision: Interns receive one hour of supervision each week related directly to the individuals they are treating who are engaged in ATP.
+Anxiety Treatment Program (ATP) supervision: Interns have the opportunity to participate in FSGC's ATP.
+Interns receive one hour of supervision each week related directly to the individuals they are treating who are engaged in ATP.
 They will meet as a group with the ATP coordinator to discuss ongoing cases and facilitate one another's learning related to the effective use of CBT and E/RP with those who have a primary anxiety diagnosis.
 This time will also be used to ensure an adequate understanding of the evidence based treatment materials, psychoeducation materials, and adequate ability to apply the principles of evidence based treatment with the individuals they serve.
 Prior to providing anxiety treatment within this program, the interns will receive a number of resource materials and training in the provision of these services.